Alberta Market: Reception

 In 2024, Eater Portlands Katrina Yentch said Alberta Market's jojos were the "best for nostalgic Portlanders", offering "the most familiar presentation of jojos to locals for its no-frills preparation and affordability".
 In the website's 2025 overview of the Portland metropolitan area's best chicken wings, Brooke Jackson-Glidden and Dianne de Guzman called the chicken and jojos a "delicious bargain".
 Katherine Chew Hamilton included Alberta Market in the website's 2025 recommended food and drink options on Alberta Street.
 She said Alberta Market "might look like an ordinary corner store from the outside, but it's actually a fried chicken hotspot for those in the know."

 Writers for Portland Monthly included the chicken and jojos in a 2017 list of the city's thirty best "cheap eats", or inexpensive dishes.
 In the magazine's 2025 overview of the city's best chicken wings, Alex Frane said, "It couldn't stay a secret forever.
 For years, the seemingly unremarkable corner store ... was a favorite for those in the know, regulars visiting daily and leaving the shop with nothing more than white paper baggies dotted with fryer grease.
 Now, various influencers and media outlets (whoops) have spilled that Alberta Market hawks some of the best fried chicken wings in Portland."
+Frane and Jordan Michelman included the business in a 2026 list of the city's best chicken wings.
 In his 2025 video review of Alberta Market, Lee said, "In my opinion, it's some of the best fried chicken I've ever had in my life."